SECRET-GUEST/Notime/README.md

 ## 📜 License

-This repository is released under the [MIT License](LICENSE).
+This repository is released under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
 Please see the `LICENSE` file for more information.

 ## ❓ Support & Questions